janetjoywilson/janetjoywilson.github.io/_posts/2016-09-30-the-crucible-of-canlit.md

 - what are you doing to keep the journal fresh?
 - why do you think your journal is a critical part of our country's culture?

-As a final piece of my research, I read a piece from each journal.
+As a final piece of my research before getting on stage at [WOTS](http://thewordonthestreet.ca/toronto/), I read a piece from each journal.
 Here's what I loved:

 ### Room's CONCEPTION by [Jael Richardson](http://www.jaelrichardson.com/)
 Succinct and moving.